 Tell a story with human-to-human marketing

 It’s only really when telling stories that many marketers can break away from using corporate language and technical jargon and have their content talk like an actual person.
 Simpler words, engaging analogies, use of humor – all come to the surface when telling a story.
-Stories also enable brands to be more honest and transparent or at least appear that way – even if that means looking a little rough around the edges.
+Stories also enable brands to be more honest and transparent, or at least appear that way – even if that means looking a little rough around the edges.
 This breaks down barriers and allows brands to become refreshingly authentic.

-Use human-to-human marketing with personalization and automation combined
+Use human to human marketing with personalization and automation combined

 The stakes are very high for getting this right.
 According to McKinsey, around three-quarters of consumers:

-You can apply a similar approach to social media interaction, using automated workflows to follow back, invite or respond to social media contact, but with humans on hand to take over to optimize each personal engagement if and when required.
+You can apply a similar approach to social media interaction; using automated workflows to follow-back, invite or respond to social media contact, but with humans on hand to take over to optimize each personal engagement if and when required.

 Harness all the channels you own to humanize marketing

-Just like a real person will answer however you address them, brands must be ready to engage with audiences across every conceivable communications channel.
+Just like a real person will answer however you address them, so brands must be ready to engage with audiences across every conceivable communications channel.
 More than that – brands must be able to demonstrate a contextual understanding of each customer wherever and whenever they wish to engage.
-Humans can cope with this because they have memories, but companies often struggle when customers ‘switch’ between communications channels.
+Humans can cope with this because they have memories, but companies can often struggle when customers ‘switch’ between communications channels.

-As well as covering all relevant communications channels, human-to-human marketing can encourage customers to communicate – indirectly – with one another.
-This is done by fostering, encouraging, and promoting user-generated content which, in many cases, takes the form of personal stories that also serve as authoritative third-party validation for the brand concerned.
+As well as covering all relevant communications channels, human to human marketing can encourage customers to communicate – indirectly – with one another.
+This is done by fostering, encouraging and promoting user-generated content which, in many cases, takes the form of personal stories that also serve as authoritative third-party validation for the brand concerned.

-Leverage email signatures for human-to-human marketing
+Leverage email signatures for human to human marketing

-Some marketing emails are read – ALL customers read business email
+Some marketing emails are read – all customers read business email

 More and more marketers are consciously adopting email signatures as a channel to harness when delivering more personalized, human brand interactions.
 Business email is highly trusted and invariably read, making the ‘real estate’ of the humble email signature an extremely valuable marketing property.

-Consider how you can utilize the email signatures of all company employees to ensure consistency of brand experience and to extend personalization to narrowly segmented audience groups.
+Consider how you can utilize the email signatures of all company employees to ensure consistency of brand experience, and to extend personalization to narrowly segmented audience groups.
 For example:

 Humanizing your marketing is an effective way to reach your customers and attract new ones.
 The human-to-human (H2H) marketing approach can help you stand out from competitors, differentiate yourself from the crowd, and grab attention by connecting with people on a personal level.